dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 Gaussian Naive Bayes is a probabilistic classifier that assumes the features follow a normal distribution.
 It’s simple and efficient but may not capture complex relationships in the data.

 ### Implementation:
+I scaled the data using MinMaxScaler and split it into training and test sets with an 80/20 ratio.

 ### Advantages:
 1. Faster training and prediction compared to the Random forest model